sytelus/nanuGPT/docker/README.md

 nanugpt Docker Image

 This folder contains a CUDA-enabled Docker image for running and training nanugpt on NVIDIA GPUs.
-The image derives from `nvcr.io/nvidia/pytorch:25.08-py3` and installs all external dependencies used by the repo, including xFormers and FlashAttention.
+The image derives from `nvcr.io/nvidia/pytorch:25.08-py3` and installs all external dependencies used by the repo, including FlashAttention.

 Contents
-- Dockerfile: CUDA + PyTorch base with Python deps (einops, transformers, datasets, tiktoken, tokenizers, sentencepiece, wandb, mlflow, tqdm, matplotlib, rich, numpy, pandas, scipy) plus xFormers and FlashAttention.
+- Dockerfile: CUDA + PyTorch base with Python deps (einops, transformers, datasets, tiktoken, tokenizers, sentencepiece, wandb, mlflow, tqdm, matplotlib, rich, numpy, pandas, scipy) plus FlashAttention.
 - build_and_push.sh: Helper script to build and optionally push the image to a registry.

 Prerequisites